sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 ----

-The End of the Line.

-Most discussions and arguments made their way here eventually.

-A cafe and parlour situated in the previously unused basements of the studio, the owls that ran this establishment for the staff of Dead Bird Studio took pride in having created a gathering place for all.
-It was almost considered a second home for some, a cosy atmosphere away from the monotony above.

-Disregarding the events of a previous timeline, of course.

-And here, tucked away in the corner of the parlour was DJ Grooves, awaiting his coffee break guest.

 "What is it this time, Grooves?"
 The Conductor growled as he entered the boardroom.
 "I'm *so close* to bein' done with our movie!"

 "I know, I know.
 Lock the door.
 I'll be quick, darlin'."
 DJ Grooves gestured to a seat by him.
 "I just want to check up on you, to be perfectly honest.
 After yesterday and... well, everything."